The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 3.2 The Critical Diagnostic: Framing, Not Content

-The most important design decision in the Atlas stimulus set is the inclusion of Foil Controls in Run 3: text pairs using non-Western subject matter (Silk Road trade networks, ukiyo-e woodblock printing) presented within a shared Western academic framing register.
+The most important design decision in the Atlas stimulus set is the inclusion of Foil Controls in Run 3: text pairs using non-Western subject matter presented within a shared Western academic framing register.
 If the EIG effect were driven by model unfamiliarity with non-Western content, foil controls should produce spreads comparable to Cross-Cultural pairs.
 They do not.

 Foil control spread in Run 3: 0.100 — below the Western-academic Control baseline of 0.167.